-The objective of the Class Fund is to provide a return in excess of the Barclays Benchmark Overnight USD Cash Index, whilst seeking to maintain a high degree of capital preservation.
-Investment will primarily be in quality fixed, floating and inflation linked interest bearing securities, and, where in the opinion of the Investment Manager, direct investment in direct securities will not achieve sufficient diversification to achieve the Class Fund's objective, the fund may also invest in other collective investment schemes
+The objective of the Class Fund is to provide a return in excess of its benchmark in US Dollars, whilst seeking to maintain a high degree of capital preservation, by investing primarily in quality global fixed interest securities, and, where in the opinion of the Investment Manager, direct investment in fixed interest securities will not achieve sufficient diversification to achieve the Class Fund's objective, in other collective schemes, money market instruments and cash that will maximise total returns in US Dollars.

-The Fund's performance for the period was -0.03% versus the Fund's benchmark return of +0.02%.
+The Fund's performance for the period was -1.89% (A Class) and -1.70% (X Class) versus the Fund's benchmark return of -2.99%.